Dispersed Camping: What It Is and Where Can You Do It?

 Do any washing up at least 200 feet from any natural water sources.

-There are a lot of variables to consider before heading out for a DCing adventure.
-You need to know if there are fire restrictions or burn bans in place, if you are allowed to bury waste or need to bring wag bags, and if you need a permit to camp where you’d like.
+There are numerous variables to consider when preparing for dispersed camping, including checking for fire restrictions or burn bans, understanding waste disposal regulations (such as if you can bury waste or need to bring wag bags), and whether or not you need a camping permit for your chosen location.
 And that’s just the tip of the iceberg.

 To succeed outdoors, you should always plan ahead and prepare.
 You can plan everything from meals to day activities to water resupply locations.
 The more prepared you are, the better the experience will be for you and for nature.

-We hope our guide to how and where to disperse camp inspires you to get out there the responsible way.
+We hope our guide to how and where to disperse camp inspires you to get out there and enjoy it the responsible way.

 Are you a DCing enthusiast?
 Let us know in the comments and don’t forget to share this with your friends!